magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-46912-async-bulk-v1-configurable-products-bysku-options-endpoint-issue.md

 <ins>Expected results</ins>:

 There is no error.
-Get the following response:
+You get the following response:

 ```JSON
 {